nicolairobles/DAT-NYC-37/lessons/lesson-04/readme.md

 Today we will use advertising data from an example in [An Introduction to Statistical Learning by Gareth James](http://www-bcf.usc.edu/~gareth/ISL/Advertising.csv).

-> Instructor Note: This is used in the demo and can be downloaded directly from the website by running that specific cell of [demo-starter notebook](./code/starter-code/demo-starter-code-4.ipynb).
-No other files are needed.

 <a name="introduction"></a>